NathanBennett0/Hot-Chips-And-chaps/README.md

 ## Gource Video
 Gource.io video can be found [here](https://youtu.be/guo5vPugr4g).
 This doesn't include a few of the finishing-touch commits made during the grace period.

+## JavaDoc and UML
+UML diagram is embedded into our JavaDoc.
+After you've downloaded the repo, go to docs folder and locate index.html to see the UML diagram and Javadoc home for the project.

 ## Dependencies
 Some breakpoints to highlight where the dependencies are: